Codehs 4.7 11 Rock Paper Scissors

 Introduction to the Rock, Paper, Scissors Game

 The classic game of Rock, Paper, Scissors (RPS) is a perfect introduction to programming logic and decision-making.
-The goal is to write a program that simulates a game of RPS between the user and the computer.
+Worth adding: the goal is to write a program that simulates a game of RPS between the user and the computer.
 The computer randomly selects one of the three options (Rock, Paper, Scissors), and the user inputs their choice.
-The program then determines the winner based on the standard rules:

 • Rock crushes Scissors: Rock wins